braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 ![Custom unsubscribe email in the Custom Unsubscribe Page panel.][11]

-_**Navigating Unsubscribe Links on a China IP Address**_
+#### Navigating unsubscribe links on a Chinese IP address

-If you anticipate that your email recipients will interact with your email communications via a China IP address, then you should not rely on the above unsubscribe method to maintain your opt-out lists.
-Alternatively, you should include a ‘mail-to’ unsubscribe link to a customer support inbox within the body of any applicable emails and/or consider offering another method by which your recipients can unsubscribe, e.g., an unsubscribe link on your company’s website and/or an unsubscribe process within your opt-in procedures.
+If you anticipate that your email recipients will have a Chinese IP address, then you should not rely solely on an unsubscribe link in the footer of your email to maintain your `unsubscribed` lists.
+Instead, use a [list unsubscribe header]({{site.baseurl}}/user_guide/administrative/app_settings/email_settings#enable-list-unsubscribe-header).
+In addition, consider offering multiple additional methods for users to unsubscribe, such as a [custom unsubscribe page]({{site.baseurl}}/user_guide/administrative/app_settings/email_settings/?tab=custom%20unsubscribe%20page#subscription-pages-and-footers) or an [opt-in page]({{site.baseurl}}/user_guide/administrative/app_settings/email_settings/?tab=custom%20opt-in%20page).

 ### Creating a custom opt-in page